-This film is part one in a four part series made to accompany the book Love In A Time Of Fear by author Cassie Hillman Trentaz
+This four part film series was made to accompany the book Love In A Time Of Fear by author Cassie Hillman Trentaz

 The films are designed to give those being misrepresented or marginalized within our current sociopolitical climate, a chance to speak for themselves.
 They intend to explore the subject's whole person rather than reducing them to a set of issues.
 This gives the viewer an opportunity to spend some time getting to know someone, that due to the divisions in our society, they might not have a chance to connect with in person.

 HOLLA: Challenging the Narrative for Kids of Color in America's Whitest City